jkeanekeo/SOAR-project/README.md

 - Create a page in Tines for user decision on machine isolation
 - Include relevant detection details in the prompt

-## Contributing
-Contributions to improve the project are welcome.
-Please follow these steps:
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Contact
 - Justin Keanekeo
 - Email: j.keanekeo@gmail.com